Bernardino de Anaya

 Bernardino de Anaya came to Peru in the middle of the 16th century and founded the city of Chachapoyas, Peru.
-Alderete Maldonado of Anaya, more known as the Admiral, settled down in Cusco and at present his house is a museum called The house of the Admiral.
+Alderete Maldonado of Anaya, better known as "the admiral", settled down in Cusco and at present his house is a museum called "The House of the Admiral".
 Also, Anaya was entrusted to kill the last Inca in Vilcabamba, but had no success, so they killed it.